abdurraufraihan/blogapi/README.md

 }
 ```
 ##### DELETE api/v1/tags/1
-this will delete tag one and response back 204 not content
+this will delete tag one and response back 204 no content